How to Recognize and Respond to an Alcohol or Other Drug Overdose

 Signs of Alcohol or Drug Overdose

 Signs of an overdose vary depending on the type of substance used and whether a person mixed substances.
-However, common signs include:
+Signs may include:

-- Person is unresponsive and cannot be wakened
+- Person is unresponsive and cannot be woken

 - Skin is cool and sweaty (clammy) or hot and dry

 - Choking or snore-like gurgling sounds

 It may be hard to tell whether a person is experiencing an overdose.
 If you aren’t sure, treat it like an overdose—you could save a life.